jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.26 ImageAutocorrelation

-Performs Moran's I analysis on two or more input images.
+Performs Moran's I analysis on two or more input images..

 *Parameters*: